vmpyre/solana-handbook/docs/handbook/appendices/appendixA/popular-projects.md

 ## Bridges

-Crosschain bridges let people move their assets between different blockchain networks.
+Cross-chain bridges have various use cases, such as transferring data and enabling smart contracts on different networks to interact.
+Bridges are best known for facilitating movement of assets across different blockchain networks.
 The bridge locks an asset on the original blockchain and then creates an equivalent token on the destination blockchain.
 This way the value is transferred without moving the original asset.